Wheelchair and Priority Seating Enforcement!

 - The line and destination of the train is announced inside the Trolley and outside on the platform upon arrival

 - A raised letter and braille sign is mounted on a poll on each side of the platform, providing the station name and destination of each train serving that station

-- Compass Card tap towers are generally located at both ends of the station platform, however at some stations they are mid-platform
+- PRONTO Card tap towers are generally located at both ends of the station platform, however at some stations they are mid-platform

 Inside the Trolley: